johnson251718/LPR/README.md

   --output annotated.jpg
 ```

-The command prints any detected plate texts to the console and, if `--output` is
+Detected plates are printed to stdout, and an annotated copy is written when `--output`
-provided, writes an annotated copy of the image showing the detections.
+is supplied.

 ### Video recognition